 (I wonder what happens if you genuinely live close enough to the hospital to walk home?
 Or don’t drive?
 Or take the bus?)

-The iCandy Peach Designer Collection Pushchair and Carrycot is the current trendy baby transport.
+The Ickle Bubba Stomp V3, All-in-one Travel System is the current trendy baby transport.

 One of the important decisions you will need to make is whether to use washable or disposable nappies.
-Whichever you choose you will need to get plenty of them in newborn size.
-If you are using washables make sure you stock up on washing powder too!
+You will need to get plenty of nappies in newborn size before the birth, whether you choose to go with disposable nappies or decide to invest in washable reusable nappies.
+If you are using washable nappies make sure you stock up on washing powder too!

 Definitely get some nipple cream in case you get sore and cracked nipples from breastfeeding (ouch).

-Do get some breast pads in case you tend to leak milk.
+Also it's a very good idea to get some breast pads in case you tend to leak milk.
 Don’t buy vast amounts in advance for your first baby however, in case you turn out not be the leaky type.
 I breast fed for six months and still had some of my initial stash left over.
 Other mums get through several a day.
-You can buy washable ones or disposables.
+You can buy washable breast pads or go for disposable breast pads.

 If you intend to either bottle feed or breast feed and express milk for your baby, you will need baby bottles and a steriliser.
 I used a microwave steriliser like this one, which can be used to sterilise bottles, a breast pump and even nipple shields.